The Dinner Game: Plot

 Pierre Brochant, a Parisian publisher, attends a weekly "idiots' dinner", where guests, who are modish, prominent Parisian businessmen, must bring along an oblivious "idiot."
 The ideal "idiot" is usually one who is obsessed by a ridiculous hobby or theme, whom the other guests can ridicule subtly all evening without the idiot catching on.
 At the end of the dinner, the evening's "champion idiot" is selected among the businessmen.

 With the help of an "idiot scout", Brochant manages to find a "gem", François Pignon, a sprightly employee of the Finance Ministry (which Brochant, a tax cheat, loathes).
 Pignon has a passion for building matchstick replicas of famous landmarks.
 Shortly after inviting Pignon to his home, Brochant is suddenly stricken with debilitating back pain while playing golf at his exclusive country club.
 His wife, Christine, leaves him shortly before Pignon arrives at his apartment, considering his still wanting to go to the "idiots' dinner," an unabashedly cruel aspect of his personality.
 After Pignon arrives, Brochant initially wants him to leave, but instead becomes reliant on him, because of his immobilizing back injury and his need to resolve his relationship issues.

 Thierry Lhermitte plays Pierre Brochant, a Parisian publisher, who invites Pignon to his weekly "idiots' dinner" with calamitous results.
 Brochant spends the evening trying to locate his wife, Christine, who has left him.

 Jacques Villeret (right) plays François Pignon, the “idiot” invited to discuss his matchstick replicas of famous landmarks, who unintentionally wrecks Brochant’s life.

 Daniel Prévost (left) plays Lucien Cheval, a tax inspector who provides the address of Christine’s suspected lover.
 Cheval detects expensive objets d’art on which Brochant has not paid taxes.

 Francis Huster plays Juste Leblanc, Brochant’s former best friend, from whom Brochant stole away Christine years before.

 Catherine Frot plays Marlène Sasseur, Brochant’s former mistress, who Pignon mistakenly contacts, leading to the disclosure of Brochant’s infidelity to Christine.

 Brochant solicits Pignon's assistance in making a series of telephone calls to locate his wife, but Pignon blunders each time, including revealing to Christine the existence of Brochant's former mistress, Marlene Sasseur.
 Thinking Marlene is Brochant's sister, since her name sounds like "sa sœur", Pignon mistakenly calls her and reveals Brochant's condition.
 Marlene announces that she is coming to help care for Brochant.
-When Brochant learns of Pignon's blunder, he asks Pignon to chase Marlene away, not wanting to complicate matters with "a nymphomanic".
+When Brochant learns of Pignon's blunder, he asks Pignon to chase Marlene away, not wanting to complicate matters with "a nymphomaniac".
 Before Marlene's arrival, Christine briefly returns home; mistaking Christine for Marlene, Pignon gives "Marlene" advice on how to be less demanding to win back Brochant.
 Now informed of her husband's infidelity, Christine leaves.
 When the real Marlene arrives, an exasperated Brochant realizes what happened and asks Marlene to leave.